moritzhauschulz/structure_preserving_operator_learning/README.md

     ```

 3. Using WANDB
-    If you do not wish to use WANDB for tracking training dynamics, choose --wandb False.
-Else, specify --wandb_user and --wandb_project.
+    If you wish to use WANDB for tracking training dynamics and producing additional plots, add --wandb True.
+You will need to also specify --wandb_user and --wandb_project.

 5. Run codes for experiments (NOTE: adapting the specifications requires some insight into the code structure, especially of main.py):
     ```bash